in

 Connect the shower to the macerating toilet or install a holding tank to collect the gray water.
 However, one must check local ordinances before doing this.

 Households living in cold climates should install their water pipes underground and connect them to the shower and toilet.
-Pipes can freeze if installed outside the garage unless one lives in a hot climate.
+Pipes can freeze if installed outside the structure unless one lives in a hot climate.
 It is best to use ¾-inch tubes to avoid water pressure issues.

 Installing an electric water heater near the shower makes more sense than relying on the main water heater.